-The best way to celebrate the Fourth of July, or any other important date for that matter, is not by drinking, dressing up, or getting together with your awkward and mildly racist family members.
+The best way to celebrate the 4th of July, or any other important date for that matter, is not by drinking, dressing up, or getting together with your awkward family members.
 The best way to celebrate American independence is with food.
-Now, a barbecue that includes T-bones, brisket, baby back ribs, mac and cheese, hot dogs, and corn bread goes without saying.
+Now, a barbecue that includes T-bones, brisket, baby back ribs, mac and cheese, hot dogs, and cornbread goes without saying.
 But what if you’re looking for something sweeter, especially snacks that are easy to make at home?

-Whatever it is you decided to make as a snack, here's a few ideas that you can make at home.
-Some of it involves baking, but there's also plenty of blueberries, strawberries, and sprinkles!
-Have fun and happy Fourth of July!
+Whatever it is you decided to make as a snack, here are a few ideas that you can make at home.
+Some of it involves baking, but there’s also plenty of blueberries, strawberries, and sprinkles!
+Have fun and a happy Fourth of July!

 Colorful Frosted Cookies